xtianbong/mben6270/GITSETUP_README.md

 If you have any questions, email jsandoval@wlu.ca.

-Note that setting setting up a GitHub account and local Git repository counts ast 2.5% of your total mark as part 2 of Quiz 1 (the total weight of Quiz 1 is 5%).
+Note that setting up a GitHub account and local Git repository counts ast 2.5% of your total mark as part 2 of Quiz 1 (the total weight of Quiz 1 is 5%).

 # Setup GitHub
 If you already have a GitHub account, create a repository with your WLU username as the name of the repo and continue with Steps 3 and 4.
 For example, my repo would be named 'jsandoval.'